dgileadi/UnityMobileTimezones/README.md

 ## Usage

-Use the `TimeZoneLocation` class from the `MobileTimezones` namespace to access time zone location data.
+Use the `TimeZoneLocation` class from the `MobileTimeZones` namespace to access time zone location data.

 * `TimeZoneLocation.Current` returns the current time zone location.
 * `TimeZoneLocation.ForId(string)` returns a time zone location by ID like `"America/New_York"`.